Judtinnn/Judtinnn.github.io/README.md

 - Reboot to get your new desktop environment, ```reboot```

 ### 10. Installing a different shell (zsh)
+- Issue: Another error with installing packages using pacman.
+Same error so use the same solution as on "9.
+Installing desktop environment (KDE)".
 - To install zsh package run this command ```pacman -S zsh```
 - Run ```zsh```
 - Press ```1``` to continue to the main menu